milutinke/Express-Octopus/README.md

 ```

 # TODO:
-- Validate parameters with Regex
+- Validate URL parameters with Regex

 # Contributing:
 If you have any suggestions, ideas or you have found a bug, feel free to contribute :)